Security Operations20 min read

 Standardized Deployment Template

 Apply the template consistently across all sites.
 Inconsistent deployments make cross-site comparison difficult and create monitoring coverage gaps at sites that deviated from the standard.
+When every site is different, operating the program at scale becomes very difficult.

 Bandwidth Planning for Centralized Architectures

-For sites on low-bandwidth connections (cellular, satellite), ensure event forwarding is prioritized but does not crowd out OT control traffic.
+For sites on low-bandwidth connections, cellular, satellite, ensure event forwarding is prioritized but does not crowd out OT control traffic.
 Use QoS marking on event forwarding traffic or configure bandwidth limits on the forwarding channel.

 Consistent Asset Context Across Sites